Home Viagra Lawsuits

 Viagra Lawsuits

-For years, Pfizer has faced lawsuits that claim its erectile dysfunction drug, Viagra, led to conditions such as heart attack, stroke, sudden blindness or hearing problems.
-The most recent lawsuits blame the drug for melanoma.
+For years, Pfizer faced lawsuits that claim its erectile dysfunction drug, Viagra, led to conditions such as heart attack, stroke, sudden blindness or hearing problems.
+The most recent lawsuits blamed the drug for melanoma.
+But a federal judge dismissed a 1,000 of those.

 Fact Checked